ethereum/web3.py/docs/contracts.rst

         hence passing a value of ``block_identifier`` when connected to a geth nodes would result in an error like:  ``ValueError: {'code': -32602, 'message': 'too many arguments, want at most 1'}``

-.. py:method:: ContractFunction.buildTransaction(transaction)

-    .. warning:: Deprecated: This method is deprecated in favor of :class:`~build_transaction`

 .. py:method:: ContractFunction.build_transaction(transaction)

     Builds a transaction dictionary based on the contract function call specified.